Tag Archives: Jamaica

 In 2007, a group of Antiguan writers

-Here we are (from left S.E.
-James, me, Brenda Lee Browne, Akilah Jardine, Marie Elena John) with Kittitian writer Caryl Phillips, author of Commonwealth best book winner A Distant Shore
+Here we are (image includes S.E.
+James, me, Brenda Lee Browne, Marie Elena John) with Kittitian writer Caryl Phillips, author of Commonwealth best book winner A Distant Shore

 , with assistance from the Commonwealth Foundation made its way to the Commonwealth Foundation.
 It was an amazing experience.
 One blogged about here by Sharon James.
 And here’s what I wrote back then: